How to Install Arduino on Ubuntu 24.04, 22.04, or 20.04

 Upon executing this command, the APT utility will resolve all dependencies and install the Arduino IDE onto your system.

-Install Arduino on Ubuntu via Snap
+Method 2: Install Arduino via Snap

 Snap is an alternative installation method that provides a user-friendly way to deploy applications.
 In this section, we’ll guide you through installing the Arduino IDE using Snap.